Net Present Value (NPV)

 |Net Present Value||$2,568||thousand|

-Advantage: Net present value accounts for time value of money.
-Thus it is more reliable than other investment appraisal techniques which do not discount future cash flows such payback period and accounting rate of return.
+Net present value accounts for time value of money which makes it a sounder approach than other investment appraisal techniques which do not discount future cash flows such payback period and accounting rate of return.

 Net present value is even better than some other discounted cash flows techniques such as IRR.
 In situations where IRR and NPV give conflicting decisions, NPV decision should be preferred.

 NPV is after all an estimation.
 It is sensitive to changes in estimates for future cash flows, salvage value and the cost of capital.

 Net present value does not take into account the size of the project.
 For example, say Project A requires initial investment of $4 million to generate NPV of $1 million while a competing Project B requires $2 million investment to generate an NPV of $0.8 million.
 If we base our decision on NPV alone, we will prefer Project A because it has higher NPV, but Project B has generated more shareholders’ wealth per dollar of initial investment ($0.8 million/$2 million vs $1 million/$4 million).